eCOA: Has It Lived Up to the Promise? A Realistic Assessment for Today’s Trials

-Despite two decades of technological advancement, the debate between paper and electronic clinical outcome assessments (eCOA) remains surprisingly unresolved; despite the evidence available.
-This session revisits the foundational assumptions that have shaped data collection strategies in clinical research, and asks whether current practice reflects the state of the science or the weight of institutional habit.
+Despite two decades of technological advancement, the debate between paper and electronic clinical outcome assessments (eCOA) remains surprisingly unresolved, even with the available evidence.
+This webinar revisits the foundational assumptions that have shaped data collection strategies in clinical research and asks whether current practice reflects the state of the science or the weight of institutional habit.

 The early promise of eCOA was well-founded.
-Electronic instruments offered real-time data capture, reduced transcription error, improved compliance monitoring, and greater auditability.
+Electronic instruments offered real-time data capture, reduced transcription error and improved compliance monitoring and auditability.
 Yet adoption has been uneven, and resistance has persisted, often anchored to concerns that were legitimate in 2005 but have since been substantially addressed.
-This session examines that gap between perception and current capability.
+This session examines the gap between perception and current capability.

-This is not to say that paper is obsolete; indeed, this session identifies the specific contexts in which paper remains a capable, defensible, and at times preferable modality – including some rare disease studies, small patient cohorts, and populations with genuine device-use barriers, and instruments of limited complexity.
-The objective is precision, not advocacy.
+However, this session will also identify specific contexts in which paper remains a capable, defensible and at times preferable modality, including rare disease studies, small patient cohorts and populations with genuine device-use barriers, and instruments of limited complexity.

 Register for this webinar to learn how eCOA in clinical research can improve data quality, strengthen compliance monitoring and support evidence-informed modality selection.